Yoona8/frontend-curriculum/notes/javascript.md

 // do some operations with user
 // still need the set, but not the user
 // JS garbage collector will remove the object
-// but is we use the Set(), the object (reference type) will not be removed
+// but if we use the Set(), the object (reference type) will not be removed
 // from the Set
 user = null;
 ```